galaxyproject/training-material/topics/proteomics/tutorials/encyclopedia/tutorial.md

 # Analysis of DIA data with EncyclopeDIA Without DLIB Spectral Library

 DIA data analysis with EncyclopeDIA is still possible without a Spectral library.
 Although a Spectral library is a required input for SearchToLib in the Standard EncyclopeDIA workflow, WALNUT (another form of the EncyclopeDIA workflow) can be used.
 When using the WALNUT workflow, the Background Proteome FASTA file is important, as this will be the primary file SearchToLib will search against in formation of the Chromatogram Library.
-Otherwise, the WALNUT EncyclopeDIA workflow works similarly to the Standard EncyclopeDIA workflow-- it just does not use a Spectral Library.
+Otherwise, the WALNUT EncyclopeDIA workflow works similarly to the Standard EncyclopeDIA workflow:

-Added this image of WALNUT, I was not exactly sure how to convey the slight difference in the workflow without putting the WALNUT and the Standard workflows side by side (which I did not want to do in case it looked cluttered)

 ![Alternative text](../../images/EncyclopeDIA_WALNUT_Workflow.png)